Ramman/parade/README.md

 Arguments:

-first argument - start file name of the application second argument - no. of clusters (optional, deafult = no. of cpu - 1)
+first argument - main filename of the application(file to start application)

+second argument - no. of clusters (optional, deafult = no. of cpu - 1)

 example : node ./node_modules/noderunner/index.js app.js